-Scientists have long used the glaciated peaks along the equator to determine the shape of the earth, to establish the length of a meter, and to ascertain the line marking the planets exact middle.
-Yet their greater discovery was learning that indigenous peoples — without the use of modern technology — had already figured this all out thousands of years earlier.
+Scientists have long used the glaciated peaks along the Ecuadorian Andes to determine the shape of the earth, to establish the length of a meter, and to ascertain the line marking the planets exact middle.
+Yet their greater discovery was learning that Ecuadorian indigenous people — without the use of modern technology — had already figured this all out thousands of years earlier.

-The highland peoples of Ecuador have managed to maintain their cultural heritage — perhaps their most valuable treasure — largely unaffected by outside influences.
-In the 21st century, the inhabitants of “Volcano Avenue” (as explorer Friedrich Humboldt dubbed the Ecuadorian Andes), continue to welcome explorers from around the world with the promise of different kinds of treasures: Those of discovery, adventure and sensory delight.
+The highland people of the Ecuadorian Andes have managed to maintain their cultural heritage — perhaps their most valuable treasure — largely unaffected by outside influences.
+In the 21st century, the inhabitants of “Volcano Avenue” (as explorer Alexander von Humboldt dubbed the Ecuadorian Andes), continue to welcome explorers from around the world with the promise of different kinds of treasures: Those of discovery, adventure and sensory delight.

 The Andes are home to dozens of distinct cultural groups, each with their own language, history and civilization for exploring.
-The Andean region boasts ancient ruins and pre–historic cultures, as well as some of the most spectacular cathedrals in this part of the world.
+The Ecuadorian Andes region boasts ancient ruins and pre–historic cultures, as well as some of the most spectacular cathedrals in this part of the world.

-For the adventurous, there is no shortage of things to do in the highlands: hiking, biking, trekking, horseback riding, mountain climbing, white-water rafting and countless other activities await.
+For the adventurous, there is no shortage of things to do in the Ecuadorian highlands: hiking, biking, trekking, horseback riding, mountain climbing, white-water rafting, bird watching and countless other activities await.

 The cities offer urban pleasures like shopping for indigenous arts and crafts, textiles, antiques, leather goods, jewelry, etc… not to mention exciting nightlife, world-class restaurants and an array of modern forms of entertainment.